soubinan/xoa-container/README.md

 ```

 Note for Docker Desktop/WSL: See <https://stackoverflow.com/a/69294687> for how to apply sysctl config values.
 Background: Due to the fact that (for good reasons) the Redis container does not run in privileged mode, there is no way that Redis can enable this for you, i.e., /proc is read-only for containers.
 See Redis documentation, corresponding docker issue and kernel documentation for more info.

 ## Goals

 * Automatic build from sources
 * Add all plugins dynamically
-* Build as a nodejs container
+* Build as an exclusive nodejs container
 * To be OCI compliant (Avoid as much as possible the specific Docker dependencies)
 * Follow the container building good practices: One process per container (Redis is separated from the XEN-server)
 * Keep it as simple as possible